Casa Congo comes from the words “Casa” (home) + “Congo” (local howler monkey).

-In 2017, an international team of scientists, artists and entrepreneurs followed their Nicaraguan friend to El Astillero, a fishing village near the Chacocente Wild Refugee.
-This area of Nicaragua has several challenges, such as poverty, plastic pollution, deforestation, flooding and illegal poaching of turtle eggs.
+In 2017, an international team of scientists, artists, and entrepreneurs followed their Nicaraguan friend to El Astillero, a small fishing village near the Chacocente Wildlife Refuge.
+This region, rich in biodiversity, also faces serious challenges: poverty, plastic pollution, deforestation, seasonal flooding, and the illegal poaching of turtle eggs.

 Our Community Partners